What is goal setting and why is it important? Why should we use a minimalist goal setting strategy to achieve our goals.

 When we choose a goal that meets our aspirations it gives us a sense of purpose.
-Purpose is what drives productivity, action and ultimately, success.
+The purpose is what drives productivity, action and ultimately, success.
 It’s when we lack purpose we see our motivation or execution falter.
-Through our lens of life this is usually the point where we say things like “I just need to be more disciplined.” or even worse, we berate ourselves for not “living our best life”.
+Through our lens of life, this is usually the point where we say things like “I just need to be more disciplined.” or even worse, we berate ourselves for not “living our best life”.

 The Discipline Myth

-Coming from a special operations background and the better half of a decade in the military, the want to maintain a decent standard of health, fitness and routine comes naturally for me.
+Coming from a special operations background and the better half of a decade in the military, they want to maintain a decent standard of health, fitness and routine comes naturally to me.

 In fact, I crave it.

 What people usually see on the outside is someone who is motivated, disciplined and successful.
-Unfortunately it couldn’t be further from the truth.
-Everyday I wrestle with the choices between maintaining healthy and productive habits versus the unhealthy and unproductive ones.
+Unfortunately, it couldn’t be further from the truth.
+Every day I wrestle with the choices between maintaining healthy and productive habits versus unhealthy and unproductive ones.
 It’s a daily renewable contract that I sometimes take a pass on.

 My only saving grace is the fact I spent my transformative years as a teenager and young adult having discipline given to me.
-The army took care of goal setting, controlled what I did, when I did it and I had no say about it.
-The positive outcomes of this is that I saw the benefits of action, consistency and having a schedule.
-Commanders intent was usually explained like this:
+The army took care of goal setting, controlled what I did when I did it and I had no say about it.
+The positive outcome of this is that I saw the benefits of action, consistency and having a schedule.
+Commander’s intent was usually explained like this:

 “When you’re late, people die.”

-The Simple Explanation Why You Might Be Failing
+The Simple Explanation for Why You Might Be Failing